No. 609 Squadron RAuxAF: Second World War

 At the outbreak of war, the squadron was called up to full-time service and initially served on defensive duties in the North of England.
 In May 1940, the squadron moved to RAF Northolt and flew over the Battle of Dunkirk during Operation Dynamo.
 Around this period, one third of the squadron's pilots were lost over a period of three days.

 During the Battle of Britain, 609 Squadron moved to RAF Middle Wallop as part of Fighter Command's efforts to defend the south coast of England, west of London.
 There was also an advanced flight based at RAF Warmwell.
 At this time, one third of the RAF's front-line squadrons were from the Royal Auxiliary Air Force.
 During August 1940 609 Squadron destroyed 46 enemy aircraft, however, by now almost all of the pre war auxiliary pilots were dead or missing.
 On 21 October 1940 the squadron became the first to achieve 100 confirmed enemy aircraft kills.
 Boasting 9 'aces', pilots F/L Frank Howell (8 confirmed kills), F/L John Dundas (9 confirmed kills), P/O David Moore Crook (6 confirmed kills) and P/O John Curchin (7 confirmed kills) were among several awarded the Distinguished Flying Cross for their efforts during the battle.
-A Spitfire that flew with 609 Squadron during this period, number X4590, is now preserved at the RAF Museum, Hendon.
+A Spitfire that flew with 609 Squadron during this period, number X4590, is now preserved at the Royal Air Force Museum London, Hendon.
 Another 609 Squadron Spitfire, number R6915, is preserved in the Imperial War Museum, London.
 This aircraft scored victories while piloted both by John Dundas and another 609 Squadron ace, Noel Agazarian.

 During February 1941 the squadron moved to RAF Biggin Hill.
 Almost all of the squadron's original pilots were now lost and replacements came from Belgium, Poland, Canada, Australia, France, United States, and New Zealand in addition to those from Britain.
 During the summer of 1941, 609 Squadron carried out fighter sweeps over France.
 In November 1941, the squadron was withdrawn from the front line, after 18 months continuous fighting and rested at RAF Digby in Lincolnshire.